MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 3. Specify a name, description, and one of more trigger phrases for the topic.

-    A trigger phrase is a phrase that a customer enters in the chat window to start a conversation with the virtual agent.
+    A trigger phrase is a phrase that a customer enters to start a conversation with the virtual agent.
 You can specify more than one trigger phrase for a topic.
 Click **Add** to add the trigger phrase.

    > [!div class="mx-imgBorder"]
    > ![Create topic](media/create-topic-3-1.png)